Redskull23/greenline-demo/greenline_demo/README.md

 - **Reporting calendar** (Gantt) and **export** to JSON/CSV
 - **Dark / high-contrast mode** and branded UI

 > This project is for demonstration/education.
-It does **not** contain proprietary Coca-Cola assets and is not affiliated with any brand.
+It does **not** contain proprietary assets and is not affiliated with any brand.

 ---